Codelab / Chapter 09 / Lesson Document

 All this does is structure the code so that you don’t forget to close the file.

 The file object is also magically iterable, so we can treat it as a list that we can loop through.
-Another common idiom is to use a for loop to go through it line by line.
+A common idiom is to use a for loop to go through text files line by line.

 infile = open('file.txt', "r")